swkkd/gowebapi/docs/ElementTemplateApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **ElementTemplateGetByPath**
-> ElementTemplate ElementTemplateGetByPath(ctx, path, optional)
+> ElementTemplate ElementTemplateGetByPath(a.client.ctx, path, optional)
 Retrieve an element template by path.

 This method returns an element template based on the hierarchical path associated with it, and should be used when a path has been received from a separate part of the PI System for use in the PI Web API.
 Users should primarily search with the WebID when available.